alexwlchan/alexwlchan.net/src/_articles/2025/2025-09-14-text-fragments-bookmarklet.md

 ---
-layout: post
+layout: article
 date: 2025-09-14 21:44:01 +00:00
 title: Linking to text fragments with a bookmarklet
 summary: I've written a bookmarklet that helps me link to specific text on a web page.
-tags:
+topics:
-  - javascript
+  - JavaScript
-  - bookmarklets
+  - Bookmarklets
-old_syntax_highlighting: true
 ---
 One of my favourite features added to web browsers in the last few years is [text fragments].